grzesiek-galezowski/tdd-ebook/manuscript/320_Test_Driving_Factories_retrospective.md

 ## Summary

 That was a quick ride through writing creational Statements.
 Though not thorough as tests, they create needs to new abstractions, allowing us to continue the TDD process.
-When we start our TDD process from higher-level Statements, we can defer specifying factories or even avoid it altogether.
+When we start our TDD process from higher-level Statements, we can defer specifying factories and sometimes even avoid it altogether.